suttonr0/Flask-RESTful-Cluster-Computing/README.md

 Dependencies of Python3, Flask, Flask-RESTful, requests, radon

-Flask, Flask-RESTful, requests and radon can be installed via pip
+Dependencies can be installed through the installDependencies.sh script

 Rowan Sutton
 13330793